jez/auditors-webhook/README.md

    Web Interface                 127.0.0.1:4040
 ```

-Using this URL, create a Webhook on GitHub for your repo by
+Using this URL, create a Webhook on GitHub for the repo you want to enable
+auditors on by

 1. navigation to your organization or repository settings
 1. finding the "Webhooks & Services" tab